renanroberto/bank_account/README.md

 Now the server should be running on port 4000

-## Running the tests
+## Running tests

-Considering you already cloned this repo
+Considering you already cloned this repo, run:

 	$ mix test